The Impact of Dimensionality on the Stability of Node Embeddings: Conclusion

-\subheader{Limitations.} The stability of the investigated algorithms might be strongly influenced by their concrete implementations.
-For VERSE, we used the reference implementation by \citet{tsitsulin_verse_2018}, whereas for the other methods, we used implementations from broader frameworks such as \texttt{PyTorch Geometric} \citep{fey_pyg_2025}, \texttt{GRAPE} \citep{cappelletti_grape_2023} or \texttt{karateclub} \citep{rozemberczki_karate_2020}.
-Thus, we cannot rule out that some instabilities we observed are a influenced implementation details.
-Since the chosen implementations are widely used, our results are still highly relevant for researchers and practitioners.

-Due to the extensive nature of our experiments, we had to limit our experiments to small and medium-sized graph datasets with fewer than 25,000 nodes.
-While computing lower-dimensional embeddings would also be feasible for larger networks, specifically at higher dimensions ($D>1000$), computational cost increased severely.
-Given that we increased dimensions exponentially, specifically in these high-dimensional regimes, potential linear relationships between dimension and stability might be easier to miss, and sometimes stark differences were found between dimensions 2048 and 4096.
-However, specifically at this range, increasing dimensions linearly would be too costly.

-Finally, results could be affected by the choice of the similarity measures based on which we evaluated stability.
-There is a very large pool of similarity measures that could have been selected \citep{klabunde_similarity_2025}, and it is possible that specifically for representational stability, the chosen measures may not always perfectly represent the geometry of embeddings generated by a specific method.
-Yet, we already considered a fairly broad range of similarity measures, which were chosen both in line with previous literature \citep{schumacher_effects_2021, wang_dimensionality_2023} and in line with results from a recent benchmark \citep{klabunde_resi_2025} for representational stability measures.
-Further, for functional stability, such concerns about geometry are not an issue, and we considered similarity of both hard predictions and soft predictions, and also considered a measure that controls for the fact that disagreement is limited two highly accurate models are compared.
+In this work, we conducted a large-scale analysis of how embedding dimensionality affects the stability of node embeddings.
+Across five embedding methods, multiple empirical and synthetic datasets, and a broad range of representational and functional similarity measures, we found that dimensionality can substantially influence embedding stability, often in ways that differ from its effect on downstream predictive performance.
+At the same time, the observed relationships proved highly dependent on both the embedding method and the stability notion considered.

-\subheader{Future Work.} Future research could analyze the stability of embeddings and its relationship with dimensionality on other kinds of network data, such as temporal, heterogeneous, or knowledge graphs, for which separate embedding methods exist.
-Similarly, one could extend this study on end-to-end graph learning models such as graph neural networks.
+Future work could develop method-specific theoretical or mechanistic explanations for the observed dimensionality-dependent stability patterns.
+In addition, our empirical approach could be extended to analyze the stability of embeddings and its relationship with dimensionality on other kinds of network data, such as temporal, signed, heterogeneous, or knowledge graphs, for which separate embedding methods exist.
+Similarly, one could extend this study to end-to-end graph learning models such as supervised graph neural networks and graph transformers.